Pulmonary Hypertension 101: Causes, Symptoms, Diagnosis and Treatment

 Symptoms generally only occur once the disease starts to progress.
 Symptoms include shortness of breath, dizziness, fainting, irregular heartbeat, racing pulse, shortness of breath during exercise and difficulty breathing while resting.

 Diagnosis includes a physical exam, in which the doctor listens for abnormal heart sounds, examines the jugular vein to see if it’s larger than normal and checks the legs, arms and abdomen for swelling.
 Another series of tests, including blood tests, an echocardiogram, a chest X-ray, pulmonary function tests, angiograms and CT tests are also carried out to arrive at a diagnosis.
-The gold standard for diagnosing PH is a right-heart cath.

 Pulmonary Hypertension News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.